Warakorn - Fotolia

 Farrar says that the 2011 Autoclenz case, where the UK supreme court decided that supposedly self-employed workers for a car-cleaning provider were entitled to the minimum wage, has given companies incentives for secrecy, as the judges used Autoclenz’s actions rather than its stated policy in deciding the case.

 He and his legal team have previously used Uber’s own data as evidence, but the company now releases much less, given this could be used against it.
-However, Farrar says it gathers data including braking and acceleration rates and how fast drivers accept or decline jobs.
+However, Farrar says Uber gathers data about its drivers, including braking and acceleration rates and how fast they accept or decline jobs.

 Empowered and flexible planning for workers